amsul/pickadate.js/README.md

 ## Dependencies

-To avoid running into circular depedencies, the modules are organized so they can only `require` higher or same level modules:
+To avoid running into circular dependencies, the modules are organized so they can only `require` higher or same level modules:

 - `constants/`
 - `language.js`